 The Church Missionary Society (CMS) set up new bases at Kaitāia, Thames, Tauranga, Matamata and Te Awamutu.
 William Williams opened a mission at Tūranga (Gisborne), Octavius Hadfield went to Ōtaki and Richard Taylor was assigned to Whanganui.
 These missionaries extended the reach of the Anglican Church.
 By 1840 the CMS had about 30 missionaries working in different parts of New Zealand.

 Some rangatira such as Patuone, Tāmati Wāka Nene and Rāwiri Taiwhanga were baptised, and their entire tribe then did likewise.
 Other chiefs became eager to have missionaries in their villages.
-Slaves captured in the musket wars and taken to the Bay of Islands became converted there.
+Many slaves captured in the musket wars and taken to the Bay of Islands were converted there.
 They later returned to their own tribal areas to spread news of Christianity, sometimes before any European missionaries arrived.
-By 1844 the effects of Christian religious teaching had reached the southernmost tip of the South Island.
+By 1844 Christian religious teaching had reached the southernmost tip of the South Island.

 Alfred Brown was the first missionary in Matamata.
 In 1836 tribal warfare forced the mission station to close.
 Brown’s Māori assistant, his daughter Tarore and others crossed the Kaimai Range towards Tauranga.
 However a group of warriors attacked them and Tarore was killed.
 Her father successfully urged his people to seek reconciliation rather than the traditional utu (revenge).
 Tarore died with a copy of St Luke’s gospel in a bag around her neck.
 Her killers retrieved the book and one is said to have learned to read from it.
 Another helped set up the CMS mission in Ōtaki in 1839.